- CARDINAL SIGNS (the "four ORs:" rubor, tumor, calor, dolor)

 Neutrophils (neutrophilic leukocytes) are the first white blood cells to enter the tissue during acute inflammation (see Webpath).
 Neutrophils are anti-bacterial cells which lyse (break down) bacterial cells by releasing lysosomal enzymes.
 Neutrophils recognize bacteria as foreign by the antibody molecules which have attached to the bacterial surface.
 Antibody molecules (molecules which bind to one specific antigen or foreign substance which the body has previously encountered) are found in blood plasma and interstitial fluid.

 Neutrophils are the most numerous of the leukocytes, about 60% of the white blood cell count.
 They are about 12 Ám in diameter in blood smear preparations (about twice the size of red blood cells), and are polymorphonuclear (meaning their nuclei have a variable shape with several lobes; neutrophils are also called PMNs or polys, short for polymorphonuclear neutrophilic leukocytes).
-The cytoplasm contains many lysosomal granules (vesicles containing stored lysosomal enzymes) whose specific staining properties give these cells their name.
+The cytoplasm contains many lysosomal granules (vesicles storing lysosomal enzymes) whose specific staining properties give these cells their name.
 The granules are neutrophilic, meaning they do not show a special affinity for either acidic or basic stains, but are stained mildly by both.
 This is in contrast to the specific granules of eosinophils, which stain red with eosin, and basophils, which stain with basic stains.
 Severe inflammation may increase the numbers of neutrophils in blood, resulting in neutrophilia

 Neutrophils are only occasionally seen in tissue sections outside blood (except, of course, in inflamed tissue).
 Here they may be most easily recognized by their lobed nuclei.
-One neutrophil nucleus might be mistaken for a cluster of very small nuclei, but each of the lobes is much smaller than any whole nucleus--only two or three Ám across, much smaller than the nuclei of lymphocytes which are among the smallest cells.
+One neutrophil nucleus might be mistaken for a cluster of very small nuclei, but each of the lobes is much smaller than any whole nucleus--only two or three Ám across, much smaller than the nuclei of lymphocytes which are among the smallest of our cells.

 [More on blood cells.]